albfernandes/mortgage-calculator-api/README.md

 ## Automated Tests

-This project has a strategy to tests using automated tests (only in stock-service).
+This project has a strategy to tests using automated tests.
 To execute the tests run the command `npm test` or `make test`(in this case it will run tests inside a docker container).

 ![Test coverage](/docs//images/test-coverage.jpg)